RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 To deprovision SAML users upon deletion, the identity provider admin can set up a webhook to automatically make the appropriate Cloud API requests.

 See the [Cloud API Swagger UI](https://api.redislabs.com/v1/swagger-ui.html#/Users) for more information about how to manage users with API requests.

+    {{<note>}}
+It is important to deprovision Redis Cloud users that have API keys.
+By revoking access to Redis Cloud through your Identity Provider, users will be denied access to the web cloud console, but API keys for that user will remain active.
+    {{</note>}}